Gargamiel/PokeWorld/README.md

 A slider allows you to set the proportions of Pokémon found in the world over other vanilla or modded animals.
 If you set this slider to the max (only Pokémon) you will only encounter Pokémon for the whole game, without other creatures breaking the immersion.

+Generation selection: You can choose which generation of Pokémon you want your game to feature.
+You can change it at anytime during play, already existing Pokémon will not disappear.

 ## Compatibility

 ### Adding / Removing from existing saves

-(Untested) Adding or removing PokéWorld from an existing save may or may not break that save, backup and do so at your own risk.
-Will update this with feedback from the community when more tests have been done.
+Adding or removing PokéWorld from an existing save should be safe, but backup and do so at your own risk.
+Note that removing this mod from a save will remove all your Pokémon and all Pokémon related stuff.

 ### Royalty & Ideology

-(Untested) Will update this with feedback from the community when more tests have been done.
+There appears to be no big issues.

 ### Other Mods

-**Combat Extended**: No, would need to patch every single Pokémon and moves.
+**Combat Extended**: It apparently works fine.

 **Other Pokémon mod**: No.